w-lfpup/wireframe/README.md

 # Wireframe

-`Wireframe-rs` is a CSS component set for rapid prototyping and high quality user interfaces.
+`Wireframe-rs` is a component set for building resilient, high-quality, and themeable user interfaces.

 ## License